Support and resources to help you carry out Safe Practice investigations for Girlguiding

 When setting up the meeting, think about who should attend.
 You should ask someone else to take notes.
 Let everyone involved know who else will be there and what their role is.

-- Follow up on any agreed actions.
 At the end of an investigation there may be actions that were agreed upon, please follow these up in a timely way.
-If this has not been possible highlight to the HQ/Region team so they can be followed up.
+If this has not been possible highlight to the HQ/region team so they can be followed up.
 You could incorporate them into your meeting notes or assign someone to monitor the actions separately.

 There may be times when you need to have conversations that are challenging or involve sensitive matters.
 We appreciate this can be a demanding part of the role, so if you need support please don't hesitate to discuss this with your commissioner, country/region team or HQ.